 As an easy way to get started, you will find provided Google Sheets product roadmap templates that can easily be converted to Excel.
 This can be shared with scrum & agile development teams and implemented into their workflows.
 Once you have mastered these Excel templates, using a leading product roadmap tool such as Aha or ProductPlan, is highly recommended.
 And, since you'll be working closely with a variety of people playing different roles, you may want to leverage this simple stakeholder management plan and template to clearly define the scope of each role's involvement.

-As this is a pragmatic guide diving right into using product roadmap templates, but I'd suggest one of our other resources if you would like to learn more about what a product roadmap is and best practices for creating a roadmap to socialize the big picture with internal stakeholders and external stakeholders, or find some of the best product roadmapping tools to build your own from scratch.
+This is a pragmatic guide diving right into using product roadmap templates, but I'd suggest one of our other resources if you would like to learn more about what a product roadmap is, best practices for creating a roadmap to socialize the big picture with internal stakeholders and external stakeholders, or find some of the best product roadmapping tools to build your own from scratch.

 1. Goal-Oriented Product Roadmap Template